February 2025

 MARKET COMMENTARY

-Daily technical indicators of SDX prices indicated a strong sell overall based on the moving averages.
-The technical oscillators indicated mainly neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
-Historical volatility indicated that the price from the prior month’s close could range between 102.39 to 98.51 within the next 31 days.
-Investors or traders could consider the weekly support (99.26 to 97.84) or resistance (103.11 to 102.11) areas for planning their entries or exits, depending on their trading strategies.
-The SDX remained in a downtrend on the daily and weekly timeframes.
+Daily technical indicators of SDX prices indicated a strong buy overall based on the moving averages.
+The technical oscillators indicated generally buy to neutral conditions, which could prompt investors to consider waiting for a pullback before seeking trading opportunities.
+Using historical volatility, the price from the prior month’s close could range between 110.29 to 104.83 within the next 31 days.
+Investors or traders could consider the weekly support (106.72 to 105.56) or resistance (112.95 to 110.64) areas for planning their entries or exits, depending on their trading strategies.
+In February, the SDX remained in an uptrend in the weekly timeframe, although the moving averages began to converge at the close of the final trading week.
+The SDX was in a downtrend on the daily timeframe.

 MINI BRENT CRUDE FUTURES